smartiecereals/giddygoats/README.md

 -  This app is currently best used to determine a safe route for the last mile journey of walking home.
 Improve the algorithm for longer distances.
 Suggestions: Ignore crime data for segments of the journey when the user is on a train/bus and only calculate the crime score for their walking segment.
   - Validation on the client forms to reject locations outside of allowed cities (data is currently available only for SF on our app).
  - Extend to more cities e.g. Chicago has a [crime statistics API](https://data.cityofchicago.org/api/views/ijzp-q8t2/rows.json?accessType=DOWNLOAD).
 Remember, the DB queries need to be in terms of distance on the Earth rather than latitude degrees because a 1 degree of latitude isn't the same Earth surface distance on the equator as it is at the poles.

-## Technical Challenges

-- **Android and iOS Compatibility**: We used ExponentJS, which allows us to get to an MVP quickly for both operating systems.
-However, features must be tested on actual iOS and Android devices to ensure compatibility.
-You might have to resolve device specific issues.
-- **Standalone apps**: If you want your family and friends to download the app directly through the app store, you would have to deploy a [standalone app](https://docs.getexponent.com/versions/v9.0.0/guides/building-standalone-apps.html).
-As of 5th November 2016, the build pipeline for standalone apps through ExponentJS is still relatively new, and you might run into issues.
+- **Standalone apps**: If you want your family and friends to download the app directly through the app store, you would have to deploy a [standalone app](https://docs.getexponent.com/versions/v9.0.0/guides/building-standalone-apps.html)

 ## Contribution Guide